Booz Allen Hamilton (NYSE:BAH) Releases FY 2022 Earnings Guidance

 Booz Allen Hamilton (NYSE:BAH) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $4.100-$4.300 for the period, compared to the Thomson Reuters consensus estimate of $4.210.
+The company provided EPS guidance of $4.100-$4.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.210.
 The company issued revenue guidance of $8.41 billion-$8.65 billion, compared to the consensus revenue estimate of $8.51 billion.

+Several research firms recently issued reports on BAH.
+Cowen raised their price target on Booz Allen Hamilton from $93.00 to $100.00 and gave the company an outperform rating in a report on Thursday, September 16th.
+Morgan Stanley raised their target price on Booz Allen Hamilton from $97.00 to $98.00 and gave the stock an overweight rating in a report on Tuesday, November 2nd.
+Truist Securities raised their target price on Booz Allen Hamilton from $80.00 to $88.00 and gave the stock a hold rating in a report on Monday, August 2nd.
+Zacks Investment Research upgraded Booz Allen Hamilton from a hold rating to a buy rating and set a $86.00 target price on the stock in a report on Monday, October 4th.
+Finally, Truist raised their price target on Booz Allen Hamilton from $80.00 to $88.00 and gave the stock a hold rating in a research report on Monday, August 2nd.
+Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of Buy and a consensus price target of $92.00.

 About Booz Allen Hamilton